-- HS1...4 are acting accordingly to the SPI setting (see Chapter 9) - SPI bit VSHS\UV is set.
+- HS1...4 are acting accordingly to the SPI setting (see Chapter 9) - LINx is switched to LIN Receive Only Mode; - SPI bit VSHS\UV is set.
 No other error bits are set.
 The bit can be cleared once the condition is not present anymore, - VCC1, VCC2, WKx and CAN are not affected by VSHS under voltage

-14.5 Over Voltage VSHS
+15.5 Over Voltage VSHS